Axel Kicillof: Other professional activities

 Between 1990 and 1995, Kicillof worked in various advisory capacities for National Motor Vehicle Transport Commission (CONTA), Tintorerías Ecológicas Dolphin System, the Eduardo Sívori Museum (pro bono), Transportes Vidal S.A., SARTOR S.A., CALED S.A., Molinari S.A., Clínica Cirugía Plástica, Centro Médico Bacigaluppi, Center for Education on Sexuality Research and Therapy (CETIS), Center for Urology and Male Health (CEUSA), among other clients.
-He was a part-time Financial and Information Systems manager at the Center for Diagnosis and Treatment of Allergies in 1990–95.
-He served as Research Assistant (1993) and Junior Economist at the Inter-American Center for Macroeconomic Studies from 1994 to 1995 and concurrently served as Adviser on the National Commission for Promotion and Development of Patagonia in 1994.
+He was a part-time financial and information systems manager at the Center for Diagnosis and Treatment of Allergies in 1990–95.
+He served as research assistant (1993) and junior economist at the Inter-American Center for Macroeconomic Studies from 1994 to 1995 and concurrently served as adviser on the National Commission for Promotion and Development of Patagonia in 1994.

-In 1995–96 he served as Adviser to the Undersecretariat of Technical Administrative Coordination in the Secretariat of Social Development.
-In 1997, he acted as Technical Consultant to the Minister Secretary General of the Executive Branch in connection with the development of the government's social plan for 1998–2000.
+In 1995–96, he served as adviser to the Undersecretariat of Technical Administrative Coordination in the Secretariat of Social Development.
+In 1997, he acted as technical consultant to the Minister Secretary General of the Executive Branch in connection with the development of the government's social plan for 1998–2000.
 In 1997–1998, he was a consultant to the consulting firm M-Unit.
 In 1998 he was a Project Manager for AperNet.
-In 2009–2010, he served as CFO for Aerolíneas Argentinas in connection with the formulation of its business plan for 2011–2014.
-According to El País, he was one of several former TNT members who joined the management team of the newly nationalized airline.

-Kicillof was appointed Deputy General Manager of Aerolíneas Argentinas in 2011.
-That same year he was appointed to the Board of Directors of Siderar, a steel company, on behalf of the Argentine state in return for government approval of the firm's payment of $1.5 billion in dividends (the Argentine government is a substantial minority shareholder in Siderar).

-Political career
+In August 2009, Kicillof was appointed general manager of the Economic and Financial Area of Aerolíneas Argentinas, a position he held until February 2010, where he worked on the airline's 2011–2014 business plan.
+In December 2011, he joined the board of directors of Siderar, representing the shares held by Argentina's National Social Security Administration (ANSES).

+Tenure as finance minister

-With the start of the second term of Cristina Fernández de Kirchner as President of Argentina, Axel Kicillof was appointed Secretary for Economic Policy and Developmental Planning, integrating the organizational chart of officials of the Ministry of Economy and Public Finance of the Nation, which was headed by Hernán Lorenzino.
+With the start of the second term of Cristina Fernández de Kirchner as president of Argentina, Kicillof was appointed Secretary for Economic Policy and Developmental Planning, integrating the organizational chart of officials of the Ministry of Economy and Public Finance of the Nation, which was headed by Hernán Lorenzino.
 After that, on 18 November 2013, Kicillof officially became Minister of Economy.